Call for Proposals 2021-2022

 Publication Subvention in the Humanities (Rolling deadline)

-The Center for the Humanities and the Public Sphere (CHPS) offers a pilot program of a publication subventions for UF faculty who have or are negotiating a contract with an appropriate press to publish a book manuscript in the humanities.
-The publication subvention is supported by the Robert and Margaret Rothman Endowment, CLAS, and COTA.
-To be eligible for the publication subvention, applicants must be faculty in the humanities or related fields; their book must be humanistic in focus; and they must follow the application procedure.
-Applications will be reviewed on a first-come, first-served basis by the Center for the Humanities and the Public Sphere and grants are awarded throughout the year.
+With support from the UF College of Liberal Arts and Sciences and UF College of the Arts, the Center invites faculty who have or are negotiating a contract with an appropriate press to publish a book manuscript in the humanities are invited to apply for required or optional publication subventions.
+Applications will be reviewed on a first-come, first-served basis and will be awarded throughout the year.
 Only faculty authors with a signed book contract from an appropriate press for a scholarly book that will undergo or has undergone an academic peer-review process are eligible to apply.
-The level of subvention funds range from $1,000 to $1,500.00 for first-time applicants and $500.00-$750.00 for second-time applicants within a two-year period.
+The level of subvention funds ranges from $1,000 to $1,500.00 for first-time applicants and $500.00-$750.00 for second-time applicants within a two-year period.

 Co-Sponsorship for Humanities Events (Rolling deadline)

-The Center for the Humanities and the Public Sphere co-sponsors events, such as conferences, speakers, and workshops, organized by faculty, staff, graduate and undergraduate students that engage the humanities.
-Co-sponsorship for such events, which take place on campus or in and around Gainesville, generally take the form of $300, depending on justification of need, significance for the humanities, and availability of funds.
-In exceptional cases, for example for a significant conference in the humanities, up to $ 500 is available.
+The Center co-sponsors events, such as conferences, workshops, and classroom speakers, organized by faculty, staff, graduate and undergraduate students that engage the humanities.
+In the academic year 2020-21, co-sponsorship for such events, which may be virtual or take place on campus or in and around Gainesville, generally takes the form of $200.

-**External funding is also available for various projects, proposals, and papers.
-Explore more funding opportunities.**
+External funding is also available for research and writing, collaborative work teaching initiatives, and public and digital projects.
+Explore more funding opportunities.